Get involved with your School Community Council.

 What is the time commitment & when and where do they meet?

-The council usually meets about three or four times per year in the school library.
-The meetings are typically held on Tuesdays at 3:30.
+The council usually meets about three or four times per year in the media center.
+The meetings are typically held on Wednesdays at 3:45 pm.

 Why do parents participate?